nadrino/kotor-walkthrough/kotor/walkthrough/032_Dantooine.md

 - Talk :
 	- Zhar
-	- Vrook
+	- Vrook -> ask about the mandalorians
 	- Vandar -> Congratulate
-- Go back to the Ebon Hawk

 ## Killing the Mandalorian Chief

-- Improve Canderous Blaster (trigger)
-- Can't talk to Canderous yet. -> next level
 - Take Juhani and Canderous with you
 - Levelup and equip
 - Suggestion while leaving the enclave: Juhani (0/6)